DIY video: perk up those dried and droopy blooms

 How to fix it: Clean your vase with soap and a drop of bleach.
 Use rubber gloves!
 Refresh the water and add a droplet of bleach.
 This stops bacteria growth.
 Cut all the rot and slime off the stem.
 To ensure only healthy stem is left, trim at least 2-3 cm above any discolouration.
 If this means your flower is too short for your bouquet, try a mini vase!

 What: Drooping soft stems, like tulips and gerberas, with limp and wilted flowers.

 Why: Flowers rely on the turgidity of the cells in their stems filled with water.
 Dried stem-ends or bacteria growth hinders water uptake, causing stems and flowers to wilt.

 How to fix it: Clean your vase and refresh the water.
 Add a droplet of household bleach to keep bacteria at bay.
 Remove overly wilted flowers, as these release ethylene gas (as does ripening fruit) and may cause the other flowers to wilt prematurely.
 Cut around 1-5 cm off the stem at a sharp angle and put it straight into the clean water.
 It should perk up in a few hours.

 Show off your revived flowers in mini vases!

 In most cases, you’ll have flowers in your bouquet that last longer than others.
-Alstroemeria, roses, chrysanthemums and carnations, for example, can look great for two weeks!
-These long-lasters and the flowers you’ve revived deserve time to shine.
+Alstroemeria, roses, chrysanthemums and carnations, for example, can look great for weeks and weeks!
+These long-lasters and the flowers you’ve revived deserve a time to shine.
 Our favourite thing to do?
 Put them in mini vases!
 For some inspirational mini vase uses go here.

 Want fresh, seasonal flowers in your home?
 You’re in the right place! bloomon delivers utterly unique bouquets, directly from the grower to your door.
 On repeat.